 A Man may make a Remark

 In the last two lines, Dickinson says that powder that burns exists in charcoal before it turns into fire.
-So the spark like charcoal powder is lying dormant in people.
-And some remarks can turn it into fire.
+So the spark-like charcoal powder is lying dormant in people.
+And some remarks can turn it into a fire.

 Color – Caste – Denomination

 Another great poem that packs so much meaning in a very compact form.
 This is something that almost every philosopher has talked and thought about.
-The frail and meaningless discrimination that humankind has created on the basis of their own biases and appearances.
-Dickinson shows how absurd these biases are by putting it in front of the ultimate truth; Death.
+The frail and meaningless discrimination that humankind has created is based on their own biases and appearances.
+Dickinson shows how absurd these biases are by putting them in front of the ultimate truth; Death.

-She says that all these classes and caste and denomination are just our own creation, based on time and the politics of that particular time.
+She says that all these classes and castes and denominations are just our creations, based on time and the politics of that particular time.
 These biases are “Time’s Affair.”
-Death does not care about these things and will meet everyone irrespective of these positions humans give.
+Death does not care about these things and will meet everyone irrespective of the positions humans give.
 A beggar would meet death the same way a king would.

 She says that we can get a taste of that ultimate truth when we go to sleep.
-In sleep there is nothing that we can control.
-And there we do not see any form discrimination, no tenets from the world that we stay awake in.
+In sleep, there is nothing that we can control.
+And there we do not see any form of discrimination, no tenets from the world that we stay awake in.
 This poem is brilliant.